-We created a 'Derivation' process... a way to create a proposition that fits the market, fits you and hurts competitors
+We created a 'Derivation' process... a way to pin-point the ideal Breakthrough proposition that compels your market, outplays your competitors and is deliverable by your company.

 Your new USP is appraised against criteria to make sure it's as strong as it can be